New Jersey Employment-Based Green Card Lawyer

 Other workers are those persons capable of filling positions requiring less than two years' training or experience.
 The current backlog for this category is approximately 6 years.

-Special immigrants (religious workers).
+This category is for Special immigrants (religious workers).

 There are six subgroups: